 North Little Rock is a larger medium-sized city located in the state of Arkansas.
-With a population of 66,504 people and 20 constituent neighborhoods, North Little Rock is the sixth largest community in Arkansas.
+With a population of 64,591 people and 22 constituent neighborhoods, North Little Rock is the seventh largest community in Arkansas.

-North Little Rock is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, North Little Rock is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in North Little Rock who work in office and administrative support (14.53%), sales jobs (11.78%), and food service (8.70%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, North Little Rock is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, North Little Rock is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in North Little Rock who work in office and administrative support (12.17%), management occupations (11.01%), and sales jobs (9.07%).

-In terms of college education, North Little Rock is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.88% of adults 25 and older in the city have at least a bachelor's degree.
+The education level of North Little Rock citizens is substantially higher than the typical US community, as 29.23% of adults in North Little Rock have at least a bachelor's degree.

 North Little Rock is an extremely ethnically-diverse city.
 The people who call North Little Rock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Little Rock residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in North Little Rock include Irish, English, European, and Scottish.
+Important ancestries of people in North Little Rock include Irish, English, German, African, and European.

 The most common language spoken in North Little Rock is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.